 There are two mandatory rental car insurance in Costa Rica.
 One is called Liability Insurance and one is called Car Protection.

-Liability Protection– This insurance covers basic damages to third parties property up to $20,000 and basic coverage of third party injury or death up to $100,000 with 0% deductible.
+This insurance covers basic damages to third parties property up to $20,000 and basic coverage of third party injury or death up to $100,000 with 0% deductible.
+This insurance is required by law in Costa Rica.
+Every single person who rents a car needs to purchase Liability Protection.

 -Direct car damages, collision, and rollovers